• Skip to primary navigation

 Instructions

 • Prepare the squash.
+Roast and "shred" the squash.
 Follow the Step-by-Step Guide for How to Cook Spaghetti Squash.
 (It's easy!)
-When it's done, add it to a very large mixing bowl and set aside.
+When it's done, set it aside.

 • Make the pesto.
 While the squash is cooking, add the spinach and basil to a food processor fitted with the blade attachment.
 Blend until it's chopped so much that it's all towards the bottom of the processor.
-Now add ⅓ cup of the sun-dried tomatoes, oil and garlic.
+Now add ยฝ cup of the sun-dried tomatoes, oil, and garlic.
 Blend until smooth.

-• Simmer the pesto with wine and season.
-Add the spinach mixture to a medium-sized sauté pan and mix in the wine.
-Bring to a boil and, reduce the heat to low, cover and let it simmer for about 10 minutes.
-Season generously to taste with sea salt and freshly ground black pepper.
+• Mix the pesto with squash.
+Add the pesto, spaghetti squash and Parmesan to a large sautรฉ pan and mix to blend.
+Simmer for a few minutes, just to heat it through.
+Season generously to taste with salt and freshly ground black pepper.
 (Here's How to Season to Taste.)

 • Garnish and serve.
-Finely chop the remaining 2 tablespoons of the sun-dried tomatoes and sprinkle them on top, along with some Parmesan cheese if desired.
+Finely chop the remaining 2 tablespoons of the sun-dried tomatoes and sprinkle them on top, along with a bit more Parmesan cheese (if desired.)
 Serve!

 NOTES